bbkrd/bbkrd.github.io/pages/compres/Recommendations.md

 If you select one or both the checkboxes under $\text{Tools} \rhd \text{Options} \rhd \text{Demetra} \rhd \text{CompRes} \rhd \text{Recommendations: Special Cases}$ it might affect the recommendation.
 In case of constant seasonal factors (current), the recommendation can be overwritten so that it will always be Keep.
-In case the calendar factor (current) is missing, seasonal adjustment without a calendar component is asumed.
+In case the calendar factor (current) is missing, seasonal adjustment without a calendar component is assumed.
 Otherwise the recommendation Unknown will be given.